AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 * Set a value for an object
 * Validate the value of an object
 * Execute functions to compute the value of an object
-* Invoke a form data model service and perform an operation
+* Invoke a Form Data Model service and perform an operation
 * Set property of an object

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->